f0rodo/rune/README.md

 [Candle](https://github.com/huggingface/candle) runtime from Hugging Face.
 Support for Candle is currently experimental and can be enabled by building the `hotg-rune-runtime` crate with the `candle` feature flag.
+For example, you can download the small [Phi-2 model](https://huggingface.co/microsoft/phi-2) in `safetensors` format and reference it in your Runefile with `format: candle`.

 To get started, check out [our developer website][dev].